This article has been medically verified by Dr. Knut Moe - Medical Director at Sons

 Find out more about hair loss treatments for men and you'll be sure to make the right choice for you.

 The content provided in this article is not a substitute for professional medical diagnosis or treatment.
 You should not rely upon the information provided in this article for specific medical advice.
 Prior to starting any medication you should consult with your primary care provider if you are on any other medication to ensure that it is safe to do so and read the patient information leaflet, paying particular attention to potential side effects.
-If you have any questions or concerns, please talk to your doctor.
+If you have any questions or concerns, please talk to you

 All of our blog articles are reviewed by our Medical Director before publication.